7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Place it on top of the mesh tray

-- Return to the dark shelf for 1-3 more days
+- Return to the dark shelf for 1 to 3 more days

 Purpose: The humidity dome creates warmth and moisture that encourages rapid upward growth, making your microgreens taller and easier to harvest.

-Important: Don't leave them in the humidity dome too long (max 1-3 days) or you'll get lanky, weak stems that topple over.
+Important: Don't leave them in the humidity dome too long (max 1 to 3 days) or you'll get lanky, weak stems that topple over.
 You want just enough stretch for easier harvesting.

 Step 8: Expose to Light and Begin Bottom-Watering